sa4s-serc/sustainableMLOps/README.md

 ## Running the approaches
-To run the different approaches follow the steps given below:
+To run the different approaches follow the steps given below (make sure you are in the root directory of this project):
 ### A1 & A2:
 This approach is for testing the single models.
 - Open the Model_reload/model.csv